 The higher SAVMA values on the satellite imagery should correspond with high probability areas as determined by our suitability map.
 Consequently, we overlaid the SAVMA map on the suitability map.

-While the Cladophora Habitat Suitability Map shows more suitable Cladophora locations in the north of the study area, some of the SAV maps, particularly the September maps, visually suggest more Cladophora growth closer to the 10-meter bathymetry contour line than to the shoreline.
+While the Cladophora Habitat Suitability Map shows more suitable Cladophora locations in the north of the study area, some of the SAV maps, particularly the September maps, visually suggest more Cladophora growth closer to the 10 m bathymetry contour line than to the shoreline.
 This suggests that the trend of deeper water being less conducive of Cladophora growth, as determined from the literature, may be a generalized trend.
 When looking at a smaller scale, as in this case, there are variations in the trend.
 Consequently, the Cladophora Habitat Suitability Map equation, particularly the bathymetry parameter, may need to be modified.

 Furthermore, in the July 2016 and September 2016 SAV maps, Milwaukee Bay (the center of the image) does not have any data, meaning that SAVMA removed those pixels because it considered them as deep water (the pixel values in that location were less than Lsi ).
 Visually examining aerial imagery reveals that the water in the bay is darker than the rest of the water in the study area; however, according to bathymetry data, it is clearly shallow water.
 There are two possible explanations for this phenomenon.
 First, Shuchman et al. (2013) note that extremely dense SAV may make water appear as deep water in terms of pixel values.
 Second, the Milwaukee River flows into Lake Michigan at that point.
 Since nearby municipalities empty wastewater into the river, the dark pixels in that area could be a result of nutrient-rich water.
 This phenomenon may be a combination of both factors, especially because the Cladophora Habitat Suitability Maps show the location is suitable for Cladophora growth (suggesting that there may be extremely dense SAV) and because the June 2016 and September 2017 SAV maps have data for those locations (suggesting that changing nutrient levels from Milwaukee River may be influencing the pixel values).